kaaswe/splunk/README.md

 Keep track of all your datasources combined of hosts and sourctype with unique settings to alert on individual level, alert silent or suppress, alert with different methods for different datasources.
 All in a simple lookup table.
 A big screen alert console and a filter based admin GUI to do all configuration.

 Install the .tgz by the GUI on a SH.
 Wait until the scheduled search has run to build the first lookup table or force it.

+Upgrade: from version x < 1.3.0
+Run this search once after the upgrade to extend the lookup with the new fields, then also run the built-in backup.
+| inputlookup tools_history_datasource.csv
+| eval cluster="0"
+| outputlookup append=f tools_history_datasource.csv